 Austin Energy anticipates facing increased demand for uninterrupted and affordable energy.
 Austin’s climate is projected to experience longer droughts and heat waves, which will make it difficult for residents to cool homes and buildings continuously.
 It will put vulnerable segments of our community at risk.
 As weather-related disasters are projected to increase, we will face a higher rate of downed electrical lines and potential service interruptions.

 Austin Water is preparing for a growing population and spread of development into new areas, which will place greater demands on the water system.
 Increased demand for water will consume more energy for pumping water and wastewater.
-Heavier storms will increase the severity of floods, potentially damaging infrastructure, and stressing the water treatment system.
+Heavier storms will increase the severity of floods, potentially damaging infrastructure and stressing the water treatment system.
 Longer and hotter droughts will diminish the availability of potable water by decreasing water reserves and increasing evaporation.
 It will become more difficult to provide constant clean water for residents.
 These issues are also being addressed by LCRA and the Texas Water Development Board.

 What are three ways Austin companies and organizations can follow the City of Austin’s example?